 Serious runners, biathletes and weekend warriors will find the right kind of challenge at the Kennett Run, a family-friendly event held each year in the charming and historic borough of Kennett Square.

-The Kensington Kinetic Sculpture Derby & Arts Festival is the new name for one of the city’s quirkiest spring events.
-Formerly two events, the Trenton Avenue Arts Festival and Kensington Kinetic Derby, is a day-long celebration of the creative spirit and community pride with a parade of human-powered, handmade floats.
+The Kensington Kinetic Sculpture Derby and Arts Festival is one of the city’s quirkiest spring events, presenting a day-long celebration of the creative spirit and community pride with a parade of human-powered, handmade floats.

 A week-long celebration of crafts, food, music and folk life